Allocations at TACC

 Users are expected to become familiar with the information in the User Services sections of the TACC web site in order to select the appropriate type and amount of TACC resources.

-When applying for an allocation on a HPC system you will be asked to estimate the number of system units (SU) you will require for the project.
-The following table indicates how SUs are calculated on each system:
+When applying for an allocation on an HPC or Viz system you will be asked to estimate the number of service units (SUs) you will require for the project.
+SUs are calculated based on the wall-clock time of your jobs (measured in hours) and the amount of cores or nodes, depending on the system, used to run a job.
+Each job run on the resource consumes the SUs allocated to a project.

 An ACES Vislab allocation includes accounts on one or more Vislab rendering systems.
 To apply for an ACES Vislab allocation, consider which rendering systems your project requires and estimate the number of hours you will need to reserve the ACES Visualization Laboratory.
 If you are a new user of the facility, you will be required to attend an orientation training session before logins will be activated.

-To use the Data Applications Facility (Corral), you will need to provide the amount of storage required over the life of your project, not to exceed 15 TB.
+To use Corral, TACC's Data Applications Facility, you will need to provide the amount of storage required over the life of your project.
 A quota will be set based on your request but you will be able to request additional space through the allocation process.
-This space will NOT be backed up or purged; you must move or copy data to the data archive system if long term retention is desired.
+This space will NOT be backed up or purged; you must move or copy data to the data archive system if retention is desired.
+See the Corral User Guide for details on storage limitations, costs and protected data types.

 The duration of a Data Applications Facility allocation will be one year.
 Users can apply for an allocation renewal at the end of the period.
 Failure to apply for a renewal will result in deletion of all data and the space will become available for use by other users.